awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 To resize your cluster, use one of the following approaches:
 + **Elastic resize** – Use elastic resize to change the node type, number of nodes, or both\.
 If you only change the number of nodes, then queries are temporarily paused and connections are held open if possible\.
 During the resize operation, the cluster is read\-only\.
 Typically, elastic resize takes 10–15 minutes\.
 We recommend using elastic resize when possible\.
 + **Classic resize** – Use classic resize to change the node type, number of nodes, or both\.
 Choose this option when you are resizing to a configuration that isn't available through elastic resize\.
 An example is to or from a single\-node cluster\.
 During the resize operation, the cluster is read\-only\.
-Typically, classic resize takes 2 hours–2 days depending on your data's size\.
+Typically, classic resize takes 2 hours–2 days or longer, depending on your data's size\.
 + **Snapshot and restore with classic resize** – To keep your cluster available during a classic resize, you can first make a copy of an existing cluster, then resize the new cluster\.

 You can resize \(both elastic resize and classic resize\) your cluster on a schedule\.
 When you use the new Amazon Redshift console, you can set up a schedule to resize your cluster\.
 For more information, see [Resizing a cluster](managing-clusters-console.md#resizing-cluster)\.
 You can also use the AWS CLI or Amazon Redshift API operations to schedule a resize\.
 For more information, see [create\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/redshift/create-scheduled-action.html) in the *AWS CLI Command Reference* or [CreateScheduledAction](https://docs.aws.amazon.com/redshift/latest/APIReference/API_CreateScheduledAction.html) in the *Amazon Redshift API Reference*\.